ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 In formal verification, symbolic execution is used to reason about the *trace-level properties* of smart contracts.
 As explained earlier, a trace refers to some path of execution taken by a smart contract whenever a user triggers its code to run.
 Thus, the goal of symbolic execution is to discover execution paths that violate a smart contract’s properties.

 The idea behind symbolic execution is to represent each trace as a mathematical formula over symbolic input values that steer execution toward that path.
 A symbolic execution engine (sometimes called an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories)) is used to determine if a particular path is satisfiable or not.
+The SMT solver can also be combined with a model checking algorithm to improve the effectiveness of formal verification.

 If a path that violates property assertions is satisfiable, the SMT solver can be used to calculate the concrete input values (called *path constraints*) that steer execution towards a vulnerable code path.
 This makes symbolic execution useful for test-case generation.
 By solving path constraints with SMT solvers, users can derive specific input values that exercise all interesting behaviors of a contract (which is useful for unit testing).

-Symbolic execution is also useful for detecting bugs in smart contracts.
-For example, some fuzzing techniques rely on symbolic execution for detecting property violations in contract code.
-But symbolic execution suffers from path explosion—forcing SMT solvers to bound the sequence of execution paths generated.
+SMT solvers can be combined with model-checking algorithms to determine correctness of smart contracts with respect to a specification.
+However, many formal verification tools based on symbolic execution are mostly used to detect vulnerable code paths by executing smart contracts statically or dynamically.
+For example, fuzzing techniques rely on symbolic execution for detecting input values to a smart contract program that can lead to property violations.

 ### Why use formal verification for smart contracts? {#benefits-of-formal-verification}